 Remember that the Emergency Department and 999 should only be used in emergencies - using them for minor problems puts other people's lives at risk.

 Arriving by ambulance does not give you priority over other patients with similar problems who have come by car or public transport.

-What to do
+What to do when you phone 999:

 Follow any instructions the ambulance service call handler may give you.